DoubleTree Suites by Hilton Hotel Charlotte - SouthPark

 Joe Little and David Muldoon.

-- Joe Little, an experienced Agile coach and Scrum Trainer (CST).
+- Joe Little, an experienced Agile coach and Certified Scrum Trainer (CST).
 Joe has in-depth practical experience in helping teams become very productive with Scrum and Agile.
-He has co-taught 8 courses with Jeff Sutherland.
+He has co-taught eight courses with Jeff Sutherland.
 He has years of experience working with scaling.
-Take a look at Joe’s blog, Agile & Business, here.
-Joe is a certified Scrum Alliance trainer (CST).
+Take a look at Joe’s blog, Agile & Business.

 Registration and Fees